Jay Zeamer Jr.: Medal of Honor

 In April 1943, Zeamer and the crew had been approached about a solo, 1200 mi round-trip photo-mapping mission of the western coast of Bougainville, with emphasis on Empress Augusta Bay where any marine landings would be made.
 Such maps were considered vital to a future invasion of the island in support of coalescing plans for the reduction of Rabaul.
 It was presented as a volunteer mission because extended mapping runs would require straight and level flight runs of up to 22 minutes deep through hostile territory.

 The necessary weather for such a run proved elusive for two months, until mid-June.
 When the 8th PRS was unable to get the necessary photos on June 15, Zeamer was contacted again.
-At 4 a.m. the next morning, 16 June 1943, after intense preparations in the days before, the crew headed for Bougainville.
+At 04:00 the next morning, 16 June 1943, after intense preparations in the days before, the crew headed for Bougainville.
 Twice already, once the night before and once as the aircraft was taxiing for take-off, they were ordered by V Bomber Command to do a photo recon of the Japanese airstrip on Buka, a small island off the northern tip of Bougainville.
 Zeamer rejected the idea both times as too dangerous, almost guaranteeing interception by enemy fighters while in sustained level flight for the mapping operation.

 Arriving too early at Bougainville to start the aerial mapping, Zeamer put the question to his aircrew of whether to pass the time flying over the ocean or perform the Buka recon.
 After they voted for the recon, Zeamer flew northeast in a loop to come back over Buka on their way into the mapping run.
 Photos taken that day reportedly showed twenty-one Japanese fighters taxiing or taking off to intercept.
 With approximately a minute left in the mapping run, "Old 666" faced a coordinated attack by eight A6M3 Model 22 Zero fighters from 251 Kōkūtai, as well as an unidentified twin-engined fighter.
 The ensuing attack mortally wounded bombardier Sarnoski, who struggled back to his machine gun to drive off a second Zero after being blown back from his position by a 20 mm cannon shell from the first Zero.
 A total of four 20 mm shells destroyed the pilot's side of the instrument panel and broke Zeamer's left leg above and below the knee, leaving a large hole in his left thigh.
 He was also hit by shrapnel in both arms and his right leg, with a gash in his right wrist.
 Three others were also wounded, including the navigator and top turret gunner, who responded to a resulting oxygen fire by putting it out with rags and their bare hands.